Angus, Scotland: Etymology

 The name "Angus" indicates the territory of the eighth-century Pictish king, Óengus I.

 Prehistory

 The area that now comprises Angus has been occupied since at least the Neolithic period.
-Material taken from postholes from an enclosure at Douglasmuir, near Friockheim, about five miles north of Arbroath has been radiocarbon dated to around 3500 BC.
+Material taken from postholes from an enclosure at Douglasmuir, near Friockheim, about 5 mi north of Arbroath has been radiocarbon dated to around 3500 BC.
 The function of the enclosure is unknown, but may have been for agriculture or for ceremonial purposes.

 Bronze Age archaeology is to be found in abundance in the area.
 Examples include the short-cist burials found near West Newbigging, about a mile to the North of the town.
 These burials included pottery urns, a pair of silver discs and a gold armlet.
 Iron Age archaeology is also well represented, for example in the souterrain nearby Warddykes cemetery and at West Grange of Conan, as well as the better-known examples at Carlungie and Ardestie.